 I have a few views on marketing your brand spanking new business online.
 The internet is a vast wealth of opportunity.
-Today I encourage you to take a long hard look at your goals for this year and how you’re going to achieve them.
+Today I encourage you to take a long hard look at your goals and how you’re going to achieve them.
 Today’s post is part rant, part constructive criticism, part education, part encouragement.
 I leave you to determine the percentages yourself.
 I’ll jump right in.

 Before you invest in a $2k website (or even a $99 website) – have you done the free sh!t?
 And by free sh!t, I don’t mean 300 Facebook posts to demand that people buy your crap or discounting yourself into oblivion.
 I mean taking the time to get deeper into defining your target market than say, “women 25-65 in Atlanta.”
 You don’t have the right to complain about ANYBODY’s price until you have done the free stuff.
-I’ve found that many new womenpreneurs want a magic bullet that will make them appear everywhere – and that bullet should be $100 or less, naturally.
+I’ve found that many newbiepreneurs want a magic bullet that will make them appear everywhere – and that bullet should be $100 or less, naturally.
 Well, it kind of is.
 Except it’s not magic.
 It’s work.
 Read on.

 1. First, Business 101.
-Define what you’re selling, how much it needs to cost and how many you need to sell to make money, who would buy it (the answer is never EVERYBODY unless you’re toilet tissue – and even then), and how they find you to get it.
+Define what you’re selling, how much it needs to cost and how many you need to sell to make money, who would buy it (the answer is never EVERYBODY unless you’re toilet tissue – and even then, NO), and how they find you to get it.
 I’m not going into detail here, because this stuff is covered all over the place.
 Cost: $0.

 2. Marketing Plan.
 If you’ve paid for a brand coach and/or graphic designer already at this point – that is, before you have a marketing plan for that identity, allow me to sideeye you.
 Do the free stuff that makes your business viable before you go slapping your new logo on t-shirts and showing off at networking events full of people who will not buy anything from your as-yet-nonexistent business.